 Pulled Pork Potato Skins

-Looking for something delicious and different for your tailgate menu?
+Searching for something delicious and different for your tailgate menu?
 Look no further!
-We teamed up with Smithfield to bring you Sweet & Smoky Pulled Pork Potato Skins!
+We bring you sweet, smoky Pulled Pork Potato Skins!

-2 tbsp. extra virgin olive oil, plus more for the potatoes
+2 tablespoons extra virgin olive oil, plus more for the potatoes

-8 Yukon gold potatoes (or use whatever kind you like)
+8 Yukon gold potatoes (or whatever kind you like)

-Combine pork and water in a slow cooker and cook on high for 5 hours.
-(Do not dispose of the pan juices!!!)
-Pull pork apart with a fork.
-Set aside.
+Combine pork and water in a slow cooker, and cook on high for 5 hours.
+(Do not dispose of the pan juices!
+You’ll need these in Step 2.)
+Pull pork apart with a fork and set aside.

-Pour pan juices into a skillet and bring up to boil.
-Once boiling, add in cream and reduce the liquid by about 1/4 to 1/2 over high heat for about 10-12 min, stirring often.
-(You'll known it's done because it's bubbling and has become a caramel color).
+Pour pan juices into a skillet and bring up to a boil.
+Once boiling, add in cream and reduce the liquid by about ¼–½ over high heat for 10–12 minutes, stirring often.
+When it’s done, it will bubble and become a caramel color.
 Remove from heat.